fatihayten/ULB---ELEC-H417---Chat_Application/README.md

 You can check the following link to see how to use these codes and run the application: https://www.youtube.com/watch?v=eVGEea7adDM

 ### Used Compiler & Compatibility
 Pycharm 2021.2.2 (community Edition) is used throughout this project.
-We highly recomemmend you to use the same or most similar version.
+We highly recommended you to use the same or most similar version.
 Please check Google to learn how to import libraries or you can watch the following video: https://www.youtube.com/watch?v=KEIvXwUm8iE
 ### Used Libaries

 We have used the following libraries in the project: